English

 This course introduces the work of Geoffrey Chaucer through a reading of his lively collection of stories and storytellers, The Canterbury Tales.
 Through its devout stories, explicit comedies, and probing romances, we will explore medieval society, Chaucer's insights on subjectivity, and influential medieval genres.

 The Middle Ages mixed history (historia) and fable (fabula) freely.
-This course traces the intersections between the fablous (the fictional and fantastic) and the """real"""" in medieval narratives about the history
+This course traces the intersections between the fabulous (the fictional and fantastic) and the (real) in medieval narratives about the history, global travel, and the natural world.

 Medieval romances - texts about chivalry and love - have shaped everything from racial identity to flirting.
 This course considers how romances depict sexuality and gender; construct notions of religious otherness; and shape ideas about peoples and political power.